kdgosik/fasi-domice/README.md

 ## Overview
-Repository for figure and code tracking for fasi-domice project.
+Repository for figure and code tracking for "Prevalent cross-cell type QTL trans-regulatory genetic effects impacting innate lymphoid cells in the small intestine".
 All relevant code to generate figures are in the figures directory.

 ## Quickstart Environment Setup